mmh175/Learning_Stuff/README.md

-# Learning_QComp
+# Learning_Stuff
-This is my personal journey to learn Qiskit and QuTip
+This is my personal journey to learn various contents.